-Leptospirosis can use wide range of symptoms, some of which may be mistaken for other diseases such as dengue fever and other viral hemorrhagic diseases.
-If left untreated, Leptospirosis can lead to kidney damage, meningitis, liver failure, respiratory distress, and even death.
+Leptospirosis can use a wide range of symptoms, some of which may be mistaken for other diseases such as dengue fever and other viral hemorrhagic diseases.
+If left untreated, leptospirosis can lead to kidney damage, meningitis, liver failure, respiratory distress, and even death.

 Laboratory Diagnosis of Leptospirosis

-Leptospirosis is usually diagnosed in the laboratory by detecting antibodies, by culturing the bacteria from blood, CSF, urine or tissues or by demonstrating the presence of leptospires in tissues using antibodies labelled with fluorescent markers.
-Other methods include polymerase chain reaction (PCR) and (immuno)staining.
+Leptospirosis is usually diagnosed in the laboratory by detecting antibodies, by culturing the bacteria from blood, CSF, urine, or tissues or by demonstrating the presence of leptospires in tissues using antibodies labeled with fluorescent markers.
+Other methods include polymerase chain reaction (PCR) and immunostaining.

 Microscopy and Staining

-Demonstration of leptospires in the fluids using Dark-Field Microscopy is often described as useful diagnostic method but its significance is doubtful.
+Demonstration of leptospires in the fluids using Dark-Field Microscopy is often described as a useful diagnostic method but its significance is doubtful.
 Serum protein and fibrin strands and other cell debris in blood resemble leptospires, while the concentration of organisms in the urine of humans and animals is frequently too low to be detectable by this method.
-Care and great experience are therefore necessary to avoid mistaking artefacts for leptospires
+Care and great experience are therefore necessary to avoid mistaking artifacts for leptospires.

 Leptospires are corkscrew-shaped bacteria, which differ from other spirochaetes by the presence of end hooks.
 They are too thin to be visible under the ordinary microscope.
 All leptospires look alike with only minor differences so that morphology does not help to differentiate between pathogenic and saprophytic leptospires or between the various pathogenic leptospires

 Leptospires grow in a variety of culture media.
 Media with 14% (v/v) rabbit serum, such as Fletcher’s or EMJH (Ellinghausen, McCullough, Johnson, Harris) medium is used for the isolation.
 Their growth is relatively slow, with a doubling time of about 6–8 hours at best.
-Incubation is done at 28-30oC for about 13 weeks with culture examined every third day by dark field microscopy.
-In the dark field microscopy, Leptospires are observed as thin, coiled, rapidly moving microorganisms.
+Incubation is done at 28-30°C for about 13 weeks with culture examined every third day by darkfield microscopy.
+In the dark field microscopy, leptospires are observed as thin, coiled, rapidly moving microorganisms.

 Antibodies may be detected in the blood within 5–7 days of symptom onset.
-Evidences of seroconversion between acute and convalescent phase serum specimens confirms diagnosis of leptospirosis which can be demonstrated by Microscopic Agglutination Test (MAT).
+Evidences of seroconversion between acute and convalescent-phase serum specimens confirm the diagnosis of leptospirosis which can be demonstrated by microscopic agglutination test (MAT).